jzaefferer/simple-history/README.md

 As with the underlying API, `pushState` adds a history entry, `replaceState` replaces the current history entry.
 Use `replaceState` whenever you implement a redirect.

+Both also accept an second optional state argument (the first argument in the underlying implementation).

+    SimpleHistory.pushState(fragment, state);
+    SimpleHistory.replaceState(fragment, state);

+The title argument is not supported, as browsers don't implement that.
+Its trivial to implement where needed, just update document.title manually.

 ## Roadmap

 This library is intended to be kept as simple as it is now.
 It won't ever support a